-Bellis are perennials that reach an height of about 20cm and flower from the late spring through to the beginning of summer.
+Bellis are perennials that reach an height of about 20 cm (four inches) and flower from the late spring through to the beginning of summer.

 The common names for Bellis include Daisy, Bachelor's button, Meadow daisy and English daisy.